LUNDR/Diagnosis/README.md

  both in terms of having limited observations and having limited features to work with.
  The data are also discreet.

- The analysis uses linear regression, poisson regression and negative binomial models
+ The analysis uses linear regression, poisson regression and negative binomial models.

+ Analysis.R contains all of the code.